 - Overhead Press

-The main reasons we pick the Trap Bar and SSB Squat over a standard barbell is simply due to technique limitations.
+The main reason we pick the Trap Bar and SSB Squat over a standard barbell are simply due to technique limitations.
 Most times I start new trainees out on a Conventional Deadlift, their form breaks down quickly.